-Attention Deficit Hyperactivity Disorder: Treatment Overview
+Attention Deficit Hyperactivity Disorder in Children: Treatment

 How does behavioral treatment work for ADHD?

-The elements of behavioral management therapy include:
+The three main elements of behavioral management therapy include:

-- Consistent therapy for a long period of time -- It's important to use goal-setting, rewards, and consequences with your child until the child adopts these behavioral changes as his own.
+Consistent therapy for a long period of time -- It's important to use goal-setting, rewards, and consequences with your child until the child adopts these behavioral changes as his own.